 All of the rest are square and blurry, shot on cutesy clever angles, often on the diagonal.
 In every one, the two lovebirds are embracing, and often gazing, not at the camera, but into each other’s eyes.
 In all the years, during which I was growing up, I can’t remember seeing my parents touch, let alone hug.
 It really was a happy marriage.

 Leila and Devit traveled the world together, visiting, and staying with, all my father’s sisters and brothers, and wearing a different snazzy outfit, every day.
 They took one cruise after another, on which they cuddled, from Florida to California, and around the World to Hawaii and the Far East.
 The marriage lasted nearly twenty years, until Devitt passed away.
-And, in all that time, we saw them only once.
+And, in all that time, we saw them only twice.
 Devitt did not approve of us.
 Toy design, in his eyes, was not as commendable as condiments.

 Back in NYC the OSM were selling, and the modest collection that would, one day, become Mouse Heaven was growing.
 Alexandra Toots was growing up as well.
 Here she is on the veranda, sitting on the bench that I once used to boost myself over the wall, meeting Mickey Mouse.

 On July 20, 1969, Buzz Aldren set foot on the Moon, and took “one step for a man, and a giant leap for all mankind.”
 This turned out to be one foot in the grave for the Outer Space Men.
 Here we see Mickey Mouse, four days later, on July 24th, watching the space capsule safely splash down in the sea, on our modest black and white TV.
 It would not be long, thereafter, that all space related toys would crash to earth as well.
 Even Mattel’s Major Matt Mason was headed for the toilet basin!
 Nonetheless, for a while, the OSM continued to sell, and we continued to dream.
 Christmas was coming, and so was Halloween.